1youn9-kim/frontolimbic_fc_dev/README.md

 The PNC dataset is also available through a data access request (https://www.ncbi.nlm.nih.gov/projects/gap/cgi-bin/study.cgi?study_id=phs000607.v3.p2).

 HCP-YA and HCP-D is distributed in minimally pre-processed format, while BCP and PNC are distributed in raw format and must be pre-processed.

+When downloaded (or finished pre-processing), datasets have different data structures - scripts are tailored for each dataset for this reason.